My first novel. Completed. Unpublished as of yet.

 Maurice aids Averil in his destruction of the other gods, and Averil fights to maintain his humanity.
 This delicate balance collapses as Maurice finds himself doubting his master and beginning to care about regular people (and one special woman) for the first time, and Averil becomes what he has struggled against — an inhuman, uncaring monster of amazing power.

-This as an intelligent adventure where blood is spilled in combat, but the battle is decided in the minds and souls of the combatants.
+An intelligent adventure where blood is spilled in combat, but the battle is decided in the minds and souls of the combatants.
 It is a landscape that allows us to see the power and potential of the individual and the danger of breaking free in a world built quite literally on the power of chains.

 Chapter 1 —